In this tutorial, we're going to learn the most common types of chord substitution .

 |Old Pop Standard

-The progressions are denoted with the Nashville Number System notation : the uppercase Roman Numeral is major and the lowercase a minor, and these can all be played in different keys.
+The progressions are denoted with the Roman Numerals System : the uppercase Roman Numeral is major and the lowercase a minor, and these can all be played in different keys.

 In some cases when analyzing a song you can simplify the chords so it is easier to spot the progression:

 Now that you know most progressions here are some ways to go about finding new chord ideas.

 There are a number of different methods of substitution , some are pretty simple and barely meet the definition.

 For example extending a chord isn't the same substitution as changing its key, but you are still changing the qualities of the chord.